dougy147/idiomatik/README.md

 - Implement a tweakable system of precedence for operators.
 Equality operators (e.g. `=`) should have the complete left part of an expression as first operand (except when there are multiple equal signs) and the complete right part as the second.
 - For each rewrite rule, if left and right side are equal, consider it a tautology and ignore (?).
+- Move back in history when pressing up/down arrows
+- Commands with arguments